NEC's Harrison Keller collection is organized into seven series:

 Significant Bequests described in the Keller papers include the Cobb Walker Library and the Wendell Endicott collection of paintings, as well as a memorandum entitled “Total Funds Received as Gifts, 1931–1946.”

-The Subject Files contain a small amount of material relating to NEC’s 90th Anniversary that took place in 1957, a file concerning the planning, construction, and opening of the new dormitory building in 1959, and the Harrison Keller String Quartet.
+The Subject Files contain a small amount of material relating to NEC’s 90th Anniversary that took place in 1957, a file concerning the planning, construction, and opening of the new dormitory building in 1959, the Harrison Keller String Quartet, and a script for a film about NEC called "Gateway to Achievement."
+The film itself has been lost.

 Keller’s Writings have been organized into four categories: speeches at NEC; reports/essays on NEC topics; tributes; and speeches/reports given outside of the Conservatory.
 Among Keller’s NEC speeches are statements that Keller gave to the faculty, including one on the occasion of his acceptance as President.
 Another speech is Keller’s address to the Conservatory community on the occasion of the opening of the dormitory and Spaulding Library in 1959.
 Among Keller’s reports/essays concerning NEC are: “A Brief Account of Fund Raising Activities during the period of 1951-1961,” “The Conservatory’s First Century of Progress (February 6, 1970), “An Introduction to Music” and “Notes from Harrison Keller” (January 30, 1963) and a handwritten statement discussing options during NEC’s financial crisis in 1970.
 Keller’s tributes honor Chester Williams, Carl McKinley, Richard Burgin, Wallace Goodrich, and Maurice Fremont-Smith.
 Keller’s writings outside of NEC include addresses to the Hartt School of Music (Commencement 1955) and the Peabody Institute, on the occasion of its 100th anniversary ('The Future of the Conservatory' -February, 1957).
 This series also contains reports to the Middle States Association, Music Teachers National Association and National Association of Schools of Music (NASM), the National Federation of Music Clubs (March 1956), and to the President of Mt.
 Allison University, evaluating that institution’s course offerings.